Gout is a disease usually caused by having too much

 Diets high in purine-rich

-beef, pork, lamb, organ meats, and seafood increase the risk of gout.
+beef, pork, lamb, organ meats, liver, and seafood (anchovies) increase the risk of gout.
 Beer is more likely to be associated with gout than

 spirits.
 Moderate wine consumption does not appear to raise the risk.
 Of all the